kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.4.12 =
+Tracking IDs are associated with marketplaces in the revamped settings page and add shortcode popup.

 = 1.4.11 =
 Plugin is now available in Spanish, French and Italian languages.